teamLESLEY/motor/README.md

 versa.
 If the motor is stopped, nothing changes.

 ##### void `setSpeed`(double speed)
-- **speed**: a percentage from 0 to 1
+- **speed**: a percentage from -1 to 1

 Set the speed as a percentage of full speed.
-If the new speed is outside the range 0-1, nothing happens.
+If the new speed is outside the range -1 to 1, nothing happens.
+Positive speeds turn the motor forwards, negative speeds turn it in reverse.

 ##### void `setDirection`(Motor::Direction dir)
 - **dir**: the new direction